pietersap/dataminds-azureML-tensorflow-face/readme.md

 # 4 Webcamtest and deployToEdge folders (TO DO)

-Testing the application in a container so that maybe we can do face recognition on the edge...??
+Testing the application in a container so that maybe we can do face recognition with IoT Edge??